-The decisions before the Planning Commission-a Special Use Permit with Design Review and Environmental Review-are adjudicative/quasi-judicial decisions and require findings, either for denial, or as recommended, for approval that is supported by substantial evidence.
-Those findings are included as Exhibit A of the Resolution for approval of the Special Use Permit with Design Review and Exhibit A of the Resolution for approval of the Specific Plan Amendment.
-The Specific Plan Amendment is a legislative decision that will need to be approved by the City Council.
-Since the applicant is seeking a Specific Plan Amendment, the Planning Commission is being asked to make a recommendation to the Council on approval of the Special Use Permit.
+The approval of a Special Use Permit with Design Review and Environmental Review is an adjudicative/quasi-judicial decision and requires findings, either for denial, or as recommended, for approval that is supported by substantial evidence.
+Those findings are included as Exhibit A of the Resolution for approval of the Special Use Permit with Design Review.
+The Specific Plan Amendment is a legislative decision that must be approved by the City Council, and findings are included in Exhibit A of the Resolution for approval of the Specific Plan Amendment.